Jean-Paul Riopelle (1923 - 2002), "Affiche avant la lettre no.120" Ed. 120/150

 Original lithograph in black on Arches paper

-Original lithograph in black on Arches paper | 63" x 46" SOLD
+Original etching in colour on Arches paper

 Original lithograph in black on Arches paper